BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Object-based storage, or object storage, isn't a product, per se, but a technology that's enhancing storage systems, enabling them to bring more value to existing applications and be used in more applications overall.
-For example, a global file system based on object storage represents an improvement over traditional file systems based on block storage (such as
+For example, a global file system based on object storage represents an improvement over traditional file systems based on block storage (such as traditional NAS), because it can support extremely large numbers of files while maintaining file access performance.
+In this tip, we'll explain what object storage is, how it's being used and why it's a hot topic that VARs and MSPs should be very interested in.

 What is object storage?